netwerxs/Windows-Backup/README.md

 # WBADMIN #
 Windows Backup Admin comes with newer Windows operating systems.
-However it seems that server systems have more features than desktop system.
+However it seems that wbadmin on server systems have more features than wbadmin on desktop system.
 Windows 7 has less functionality than Windows Server 2012 Essentials, surprisingly Windows 7 has more features than Windows 8.
-I do not know why MS would degrade Windows Backup in Win 8 but there you go.
+I do not know why MS would degrade Windows Backup on the desktop but there you go.

 To backup desktops I use and recommend Macrium Reflect Professional.

-Macrium has a server backup solution and cheap compared to what I used to pay for Symantec System Recovery however I prefer Windows Backup over Symantec and Acronis at any price.
+Macrium has a server backup product that is cheap compared to what I used to pay for Symantec System Recovery Server however I prefer Windows Backup over Symantec and Acronis at any price.

 Having said all that the Windows GUI to schedule your backup is a nightmare and is not usable.
 I have figured out how to take full control of Windows Backup and it does not include using the GUI to schedule your nightly server backup.

-## Ingrediants ##
+## Ingredients ##

 - Windows Server 2008, 2008R2, 2011 Essentials, 2012 Essentials, 2012 Standard (tested)
-- Free USB 2.0 port
+- A USB 2.0 port
 - [Hard drive dock](http://www.google.ca/search?q=hard+drive+dock)
 - Assortment of hard drives, new or used
+- or some USB 'Passport' type drives
+- Labels to identify your drives eg: "Backup Drive No. 02"

 ## Instructions ##